mandiant/SharPersist/README.md

   * `Install-Package TaskScheduler -Version 2.8.11`
 * You can now build the project yourself!

-<b>Note: </b>.NET Framework 4 is required to use this tool and to compile it.
-This is due to the Fody package requiring a minimum of .NET Framework 4.
-This package is responsible for bundling external .NET assemblies (TaskScheduler) into the compiled SharPersist binary.

 # Arguments/Options

 * <b>-t </b> - persistence technique